 For the last years my research was mainly focused on new technologies such as virtual reality, augmented reality, and serious games used for clinical and health interventions.
 Last few years I spent at the University of Amsterdam, where I obtained the Marie-Sklodowska Curie Individual Fellowship, which allowed me to combine my different interests: clinical research, work with youth, and meditation into one project- Peaceful Mind.

 My research is mainly experimental, in the lab or school context, with the goal to provide a real-world, evidence-based strategies as a “mini” interventions or validated components of interventions.

 A part of my research work I am also a certified mindfulness and compassion trainer, and an academic director of the Summer School Program Peaceful Mind on the topic of mindfulness and compassion interventions organized together with University of Amsterdam.

 My intention is twofold.
 Professionally, I hope to contribute to the creation of individualized and efficient “toolbox” of resources for people (children, parents, adults) so they can go and experience the world that is waiting for them in a most enriching way.
-Personally, I hope to learn something new, connect, play, and have some fun during the process.
+Personally, I hope to learn something new each day, connect with interesting people, and have some fun during the process.